zeruhur/loner/en/wip/paranormal_files.md

 - **Character sheet**: you may use the provided sheet at the back or a simple index card.
 - **Notebook**: *Loner: Paranormal Files* is not a solo journaling game, you can easily play it in the "theater of mind".
 But you can keep track of you game if you feel the need!

-## **Setting Introduction**
+## Setting Introduction

-The world of *Loner: Paranormal Files* is one of hidden truths, classified encounters, and organizations working behind the scenes to contain the unexplainable.
-Paranormal activity is real, but the public must never know.
-Investigators, agents, and field operatives are tasked with studying, neutralizing, or exploiting anomalies that defy logic—sometimes at great personal cost.
+There’s a version of the world most people get to see.
+It makes sense on the surface—traffic, taxes, weather forecasts, news cycles.
+But beneath that comfort zone, something older and stranger is always shifting.
+The unexplained doesn’t go away.
+It gets documented, classified, and buried deep.

-### **Core Aspects of the Setting**
+In *Loner: Paranormal Files*, you step into the role of someone who sees what others aren’t meant to.
+You don’t just investigate the unknown—you navigate the politics of secrecy, the ethics of suppression, and the toll of exposure.

-- **The Veil of Secrecy**
+Not everyone makes it out intact.
+Some don’t come back at all.

-  - Government agencies, private institutions, and secret societies work tirelessly to keep paranormal phenomena hidden from the general public.
+### Core Aspects of the Setting

-  - The media is manipulated, witnesses are silenced, and fabricated cover stories ensure that what lurks in the shadows stays there.
+#### The Veil of Secrecy

-- **Anomalies, Entities, and Artifacts**
+Governments deny, agencies redact, and corporations spin press releases while something entirely different plays out behind sealed doors.
+Cover stories are scripted before questions even get asked.
+And the people who dig too deep?
+They tend to stop showing up.

-  - Paranormal activity manifests in many forms: **dimensional breaches, possessed artifacts, cryptids, psychic disturbances, and extraterrestrial visitations**.
+Most of the public will never know how close they’ve come.

-  - Not all anomalies are hostile—some are misunderstood, others are neutral, and a rare few can be harnessed for human advancement.
+#### Anomalies, Entities, and Artifacts
-  - Scientific explanations are pursued, but many cases remain unsolved, existing beyond human comprehension.
+Not every anomaly is hostile.
+Some are dormant.
+Some just *observe*.
+But all of them distort the rules we take for granted.
+A hallway that folds in on itself.
+A radio signal that rewrites memory.
+A statue that knows your name before you speak.

-- **The Organizations and Their Agendas**
+Patterns help, but they don’t always hold.
+And when they break, someone has to clean up the fallout.

-  - Various groups investigate, contain, or exploit the unknown:
+#### Organizations and Their Agendas
-    - **Government Agencies** (e.g., “Bureau of Paranormal Affairs”) enforce secrecy and control.
+There’s no single agency in charge.
+Instead, there’s a quiet arms race of ideas: control, disclosure, exploitation, transcendence.

-    - **Private Research Firms** study anomalies for military or corporate gain.
+- **Government bodies** neutralize and contain.
-    - **Occult Societies** believe some forces should be worshiped rather than contained.
+- **Private firms** reverse-engineer the impossible.
-    - **Insurgent Groups** attempt to expose the truth, believing that knowledge belongs to humanity.
+- **Occult sects** treat anomalies as scripture.
-  - Conflicts between these factions create layers of intrigue, moral dilemmas, and shifting alliances.
+- **Leaks and whistleblowers** fight to bring it all into the open.

-- **The Cost of Knowing**
+You won’t always know who’s right.
+You’ll rarely know who’s telling the truth.

-  - Investigators often **experience psychological distress**, from paranoia and insomnia to full mental breakdowns.
+#### The Cost of Knowing
-  - Exposure to anomalies can lead to **mutation, madness, or enlightenment**—sometimes all three.
+The work leaves marks.
+Some are visible—tremors, nosebleeds, radiation scars.
+Others cut deeper: sleeplessness, shifting memories, the creeping doubt that your own thoughts aren’t entirely yours anymore.

-  - The deeper you dig, the more you question reality, morality, and the very fabric of existence.
+No one walks away clean.
+Some don’t walk away at all.

-### **Playable Themes**
+### Playable Themes

-Players can engage in **a variety of investigative scenarios** depending on their approach and character backgrounds.
-Themes may overlap, creating a rich narrative experience.
+Each investigation unfolds in its own way, shaped by your character’s past, their tools, and what they’re willing to risk.
+Some stories focus on quiet observation; others spiral into firefights, cover-ups, or things harder to name.
+These themes aren’t boundaries—they blur, intersect, and change as you go.

-- **Scientific Investigation** – Study anomalies through forensic analysis, field research, and experimental testing.
+- **Scientific Investigation** — Forensics, field labs, post-incident analysis.
+Measuring what can’t be explained and trying to make it behave.
-- **Containment & Cleanup** – Secure dangerous objects, neutralize threats, and erase evidence of their existence.
+- **Containment & Cleanup** — Securing unstable artifacts, neutralizing threats, and making sure no one ever hears what really happened.
-- **Conspiracy Unraveling** – Discover the hidden agendas of government agencies, cults, and rogue scientists.
+- **Conspiracy Unraveling** — Following the paper trail, decrypting the lies, and realizing who *really* signs the orders.
-- **Horror & Survival** – Face cryptid attacks, haunted locations, and mind-bending cosmic horrors.
+- **Horror & Survival** — When the case goes off-script and something comes for you in the dark.
+Sometimes you fight.
+Sometimes you run.
-- **Occult & Esotericism** – Delve into rituals, forbidden knowledge, and supernatural entities beyond mortal understanding.
+- **Occult & Esoterica** — Symbols that speak back, rituals that don’t end, and old texts written by something that remembers you.
-- **Espionage & Cover-Ups** – Outmaneuver rival organizations, plant false narratives, and eliminate whistleblowers.
+- **Espionage & Cover-Ups** — Planting false leads, tracking rogue agents, and doing what’s necessary to keep the truth contained—even if it means crossing a line.
-- **Alien Encounters** – Investigate UFO sightings, track extraterrestrial infiltrators, and decode unearthly signals.
+- **Alien Encounters** — Crashed probes, altered memories, sightings that don’t follow physics.
+They’re here.
+The question is why.
-- **Time & Dimensional Breaches** – Handle anomalies that distort time, space, and causality.
+- **Time & Dimensional Breaches** — Spaces that fold in wrong, days that repeat, and encounters with your own reflection saying things you haven’t done yet.

 ### Timeline of the Setting

-The following timeline outlines the historical progression of **paranormal research and containment**, leading up to the present-day world of *Loner: Paranormal Files*.
+The history of anomaly research isn’t written in textbooks.
+It’s hidden in redacted memos, recovered field notes, and the gaps between official stories.
+What follows is a loose chronology of how the world quietly lost control of the unexplained.

-#### **Pre-History – The Ancient Watchers**
+#### Pre-History – The Ancient Watchers
-- Paranormal phenomena have existed throughout history, though misunderstood as **divine interventions, demonic possessions, and supernatural myths**.
+- Anomalies predate civilization.
+In early records, they’re mistaken for gods, spirits, or curses.
-- Early secret societies form to catalog and protect—or worship—these phenomena.
+- Across cultures, secret groups begin cataloging strange phenomena—some aim to protect the world from them.
+Others worship what they find.

-#### **1600s – The Occult Renaissance**
+#### 1600s – The Occult Renaissance
-- European alchemists and scholars secretly experiment with anomalies, many of which are later destroyed or hidden by religious authorities.
+- Alchemists and natural philosophers in Europe conduct secret experiments, often destroyed or seized by the Church.
-- Asian and Middle Eastern mystics maintain knowledge of **spiritual entities, ley lines, and ritual magic**, passing down secrets through generations.
+- In Asia and the Middle East, knowledge of ritual magic, ley lines, and spiritual forces is preserved quietly across generations.

-#### **1800s – Industrialization and the Rise of Scientific Inquiry**
+- Not all anomalies are studied—some are sealed away, others simply vanish.

-- Early paranormal researchers emerge, blending **spiritualism and empirical study**.
+#### 1800s – Industrialization and Inquiry
-- Secret organizations, such as **The Academy of Forbidden Sciences**, form to collect and contain anomalous artifacts.
+- Spiritualism blends with scientific curiosity.
+Séances, mesmerism, and etheric theory gain traction.
-- First recorded instances of **government intervention** in unexplained events.
+- Organizations like the Academy of Forbidden Sciences emerge, mixing research with containment.

-#### **1900s – The Age of Cover-Ups**
+- The first documented government efforts to suppress unexplained phenomena appear in scattered correspondence and buried reports.

-- **World War I & II**: Military experiments with **psychic warfare, esoteric rituals, and anomalous weaponry**.
+#### 1900s – The Age of Cover-Ups
-- **1947 – The Roswell Incident**: The U.S. government officially denies the existence of extraterrestrials, but classified reports suggest otherwise.
+- During both World Wars, militaries weaponize the paranormal—psychic scouts, occult rituals, and experimental artifacts.
+Most results are inconclusive.
+Some are quietly erased.
-- **1960s–1970s – The Cold War Paranormal Race**:
+- 1947: The Roswell incident forces formal disinformation strategies.
+Something did crash.
+The official story still holds.
-  - Rival nations secretly develop **mind-control programs, telekinesis experiments, and attempts at harnessing paranormal phenomena for espionage**.
+- 1960s–70s: The Cold War becomes a paranormal arms race.
+Telepathy, remote viewing, psychic espionage—all quietly explored, often at great human cost.
-  - Agencies like **MKUltra** conduct ethically dubious experiments.
+- MKUltra isn’t shut down—it mutates, fragments, and goes off the books.
-- **1980s–1990s – Expansion of the Paranormal Bureaucracy**:
+- 1980s–90s: Bureaucracy blooms.
+Government agencies take formal control of anomaly research.
+Pop culture picks up the scent, but never the truth.

-  - Government-sanctioned organizations take over paranormal research under strict secrecy.
+#### 2000s – The Networked Unknown
-  - Public awareness increases through leaked documents, conspiracy theories, and pop culture references.
+- Secrecy grows harder.
+Whistleblowers, hackers, and conspiracy forums create pressure.

-#### **2000s – The Modern Era of Anomalies**
+- Anomalous events spike in frequency and scale.
+Something is shifting.
-- The rise of **the internet and whistleblower culture** makes secrecy more difficult, forcing agencies to **adapt their methods of control**.
+- Factions escalate.
+Contractors replace operatives.
+Experimentation ramps up.
+Technology and the unexplained blur together.

-- Anomalous incidents increase in frequency and severity, leading some to believe that **a larger convergence is approaching**.
+#### Present Day – The Breaking Point
-- Rival factions escalate their activities, using field agents, mercenaries, and even artificially enhanced operatives to gain control over the unknown.
+- Patterns collapse.
+Breaches open without warning.
+Reports pile up: looping cities, memory anomalies, impossible structures.

-#### **Present Day – The Breaking Point**
+- The world still *looks* normal.
+But it's fraying at the edges.
-- Reports indicate that **reality itself may be unraveling**, with **dimensional breaches, mass hallucinations, and impossible structures appearing worldwide**.
+- Factions scramble to contain what they no longer fully understand.
-- Agencies and rogue factions scramble to **secure or exploit** these emerging threats.
+- Some believe disclosure is inevitable.
+Others are preparing for war.
-- The question remains: **Is humanity on the verge of understanding the unknown, or will the unknown consume humanity first?**
+- And somewhere in the noise, something is watching back.

 ## Characters